mdvmeijer/2IC80-Project/README.md

 # 2IC80-Project
 Final project for 2IC80 Lab on Offensive Computer Security.

-# This tool is Linux-only
+This tool is Linux-only.

+The preliminary main file is 'mockup_code.py'

 Dependencies:
 -hostapd
 -dnsmasq
 -iptables
 -scapy
 -subprocess